 Europa, Europa: Young Pioneers

-Figure 1.--The photograph here is from the section of the film when "Solly" escapes to Russia (the Soviet Union) and joins the Komsomal, the Communist Youth Organization.
+Figure 1.--The photograph here is from the section of the film when "Solly" escapes to the Soviet area of occupied Poland and joins the Komsomal, the Communist Youth Organization.
 Here we see the Komosol youth directing younger boys in the Young Pioneers.
 The uniform shown is white shirts with red neckerchiefs and short pants.
-The children are depicted as wearing a very standardized uniform similar to that worn after World War II, We are not sure how accurate this depiction is for 1940.
+The children are depicted as wearing a very standardized uniform similar to that worn after World War II, We are not sure how accurate this depiction is for 1940-41.

 Film Depiction

-The photograph here is from the section of the film when "Solly" escapes to Russia (the Soviet Union) and joins the Komsomal, the Communist Youth Organization.
+The scene here is from the section of the "Europa, Europa" when the main character, Solly, escapes NAZI-occupied Poland to the Soviet occupied area.
+Solly joins the Komsomal, the Communist Youth Organization.
 Here we see the Komosol youth directing younger boys in the Young Pioneers.
 The uniform shown is white shirts with red neckerchiefs and short pants.
 The children are depicted as wearing a very standardized uniform similar to that worn after World War II, We are not sure how accurate this depiction is for 1940.
 Certainly the red neckerchiefs are accurate.
 If I remember correctly, the depiction was at a camp or orphanage, perhaps the uniform might have been more standardize there than in the general population.
 Some of the boys wear knee socks, others wear long stockings.
 This photograph shows younger boys, but the same uniform was worn by boys as old as 16 and 17, and the older boys, as shown in the film, wear both knee socks and long stockings.

 Reader Comment